Hawkeye (miniseries): Music

-Christophe Beck was revealed to be composing the score for the series in September 2021, after previously doing so for Ant-Man (2015), Ant-Man and the Wasp (2018), and WandaVision (2021).
-He was joined by Michael Paraskevas as co-composer.
+Christophe Beck was revealed to be composing the score for the series in September 2021, after previously doing so for the MCU films Ant-Man (2015) and Ant-Man and the Wasp (2018), as well as the Marvel Studios miniseries WandaVision (2021).
+He was joined by frequent collaborator Michael Paraskevas as co-composer.
 The score was recorded at Synchron Stage Vienna.

 The episodes "Never Meet Your Heroes" and "So This Is Christmas?" feature a musical number from the fictional Broadway musical Rogers: The Musical titled "Save the City", centered on the Battle of New York and written by Marc Shaiman and Scott Wittman.
 It was released as a single on November 24, and is included on the Vol. 2 soundtrack for the series.
 The score for the first three episodes was released on December 10, while the score for the last three episodes was released on December 22.